nionata/grapevine/app/README.md

 ### Starting local environment:

+From the `app` directory:

+- Install node dependencies with `npm install`
 - Start Metro: `npm run start`
 - After Metro has launched, __in a new terminal__, start the application:
   - For iOS: `npm run ios`